devasia1000/cellsim/README.md

-This is an automated version of Cellsim that plays a YouTube video, generates real time graphs of stalls and video resolutions as the video plays and prints log files to ~/Desktop/log.
+This is an automated version of Cellsim that plays a YouTube video, generates real time graphs of stalls and video resolutions and prints log files to ~/Desktop/log.
 Cellsim requires the following command line arguments:

 sudo python start_cellsim_with_internet.py {username} {uplinkTrace} {downlinkTrace} {lossRate} {youtubeVideoLink}